-Welcome guest blogger Davy Arnaud, former pro player for Kansas City, Montreal and DC United.
+Welcome guest blogger Davy Arnaud, former pro player for Kansas City, Montreal and DC United who defines character.
 Currently assistant coach in Major League Soccer [MLS].
-Not only is this guest an amazing 14 year veteran of the MLS, but a class act on and off the field.
-I have known Davy since we played in college together and can say he is not only hard working, but is humble too.
-I asked him to share with the GFT family what he considers the 5 keys to his success and longevity.
+Not only is this guest a 14 year MLS veteran, but a class act on and off the field.
+I have known Davy since we played in college together.
+He is not only hard working, but a class act on and off the pitch.
+I asked him to share with us, what he considers the 5 keys to his success and longevity.

-I continue to value Davy’s character traits and decision-making abilities that I’ve seen him use over and over in his career.
-With any injury he’s never complained but just plowed on – with attitude, rehab, focus, drive, and ALWAYS a professional attitude.
-Here he shares some of the decisions he has committed to that allow him to continue to have professional success and to continue to garner great respect.
+I continue to value Davy’s character traits and decision-making abilities that I’ve seen him use over his career.
+With any injury he’s never complained but just plowed on.
+With a positive attitude, rehab, focus, drive, and ALWAYS acting as a professional.
+Below he shares some of the decisions he’s committed to that allow him to have professional success.

 5 keys to Success by Davy Arnaud